-Visiting the Mayan Museum in Cancun
+Visiting the Maya Museum in Cancun

 Cancun is not just hotels and beautiful beaches.
 The Riviera Maya extends south of Cancun and is named after the civilization of the Mayas.
-The Mayan Museum (Museo Maya) is dedicated to showing off what made that culture so special.
+The Maya Museum (Museo Maya) is dedicated to showing off what made that culture so special.

-The Museo Maya is a well done museum that should be on your list of things to see in Cancun if you like learning about the culture.
-The museum has large exhibition halls and well preserved artifacts from the State of Quintana Roo and a few other ruin sites outside of the area.
+The Museo Maya is a well-done museum that should be on your list of things to see in Cancun if you like learning about the culture.
+The museum has large exhibition halls and well-preserved artifacts from the State of Quintana Roo and a few other ruin sites outside of the area.
 Most displays are in English and Spanish.